dsacl3-2020/dsacl3-2020.github.io/policy.md

 during the semester.
 For those who have difficulty finding assignment partners we will set up a random mach making system.
-The parings from the system are only suggestions.
+The parings from this system are only suggestions.
 You may decide not to pair with the suggested person.
 However, once you commit, you should be working *together*.